SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/alkiln/older_versions.md

     <div data-variable="${ encode_name(str( user_info().variable )) }" id="trigger" aria-hidden="true" style="display: none;"></div>
 ```

 Use that HTML exactly.
-No customizations.
+No customization.

 If you already have something in your `post:`, just copy the `<div>` and paste it in after the other code.
 Putting it at the end can avoid messing up other HTML.